AaronOrtega1/AaronOrtega1/README.md

 🌎 I'm from México
-🎓 I'm currently studying a Bachelors in Computer Systems Engineering At ITESO 📝 I have a strong interest in Data Analysis, Cloud, ML, and Data Science 🌱 Currently doing a course to prepare for the AWS SAA certification exam 🌟 Main language: Python
+🎓 I'm currently studying a Bachelors in Computer Systems Engineering At ITESO 📝 I have a strong interest in Data Analysis, Cloud, ML, and Data Science 🌱 Currently doing practice exams to prepare for the AWS SAA certification exam 🌟 Main language: Python
 😃 I look forward to collaborate on impactful projects
 </pre>